 2. Select Document details.

-The Document details pop-up opens showing the document location, owner, date of creation and date of last modification.
+The Document details dialog opens showing the document location, owner, date of creation and date of last modification.

 Locate Google files in Google Drive with the AODocs Smartbar

 As an AODocs user with the AODocs Smartbar installed, you can locate Google files in the Google editor using the breadcrumb on the top of the screen.